Bingham Riverhouse Hotel, Richmond – Staycation and Dinner:

 I loved my room.
 The attic windows offered a stunning view out across the River Thames.
 Scandi Hygge style decor with contemporary velvet and light wood chairs, a massive and comfortable bed raised high enough to peek through the windows from under the duvet and an impressive free-standing copper bath tempted me to indulge before bed.

-A neat mini-bar, tea and coffee making facility was tucked away in a wardrobe, together with all the extras you might need to make your stay comfortable including a tiny bottle of fresh milk and complimentary water.
-Luxurious toiletries came in glass refillable pumps set out both by the bath and in the well set up shower room.
+A neat mini-bar, tea and coffee making facility (those teacups are so English – the same ones my grandma used for ‘every day’) was tucked away in a wardrobe, together with all the extras you might need to make your stay comfortable including a tiny bottle of fresh milk and complimentary water.
+Luxurious toiletries came in environmentally friendly glass refillable pumps set out both by the bath and in the well set up shower room.
 And there were deliciously fluffy robes to curl up in.
 Little details like plenty of sockets, with USB plug fittings and quirky design elements, books and a traditional phone made the room feel special.

 I felt a touch of vexation that dinner was booked for 7.30pm – I’d happily have just stayed in.
 Instead, I made my way down to the cosy bar area to enjoy a glass of Hattingley Valley English Sparkling Wine before dinner.

 The Bingham Riverhouse restaurant has three AA rosettes, it’s somewhere I’ve enjoyed for lunch in the past so I was delighted to be there to try the evening a la carte menu.

 There are six choices on the menu at each stage and pricing is set at £37 for two courses and £45 for three courses.
 Wine pairings are available at £25.
 Head Chef, Andrew Cole prides himself on creating modern British dishes using fresh seasonal ingredients.